 - Mental and nervous disability benefit limitations, and

-When A Long Term Disability Claim Is Denied
+When a Long-Term Disability Claim is Denied

 Denied?
 Don’t Give Up!
-File An Appeal!
+File an Appeal!

 Has Your LTD Claim Been Denied?